Japanese pork katsudon

-- Preheat oven to 180ºC.
-Line a baking tray with baking paper.
+- Preheat oven to 200°C. Line a baking tray with baking paper.
 Cook rice following packet instructions.
 Set aside.

 - Meanwhile, place flour on a plate.
 Whisk 1 egg with 1 tablespoon water in a shallow bowl.
 Place panko on a separate plate and season with salt and pepper.
-Working with 1 pork steak at a time, dust pork with flour, dip in beaten egg then toss in panko to coat and place on prepared tray.
-Lightly spray with oil and bake in oven for 10 minutes, turning halfway through, or until lightly golden and cooked through.
-Remove from oven, rest for 2 minutes then cut into thick slices.
+Working with 1 pork steak at a time, dust pork with flour, dip in beaten egg, then toss in panko to coat and place on prepared tray.
+Lightly spray with oil and bake for 10 minutes, turning halfway through, or until lightly golden and cooked through.
+Rest for 2 minutes, then thickly slice.

-- Lightly spray a large non-stick frying pan with oil and heat over medium-low heat.
-Add onion and cook, stirring occasionally, for 5 minutes until softened but not browned.
-Whisk stock, sugar and teriyaki sauce in a bowl until sugar dissolves.
-Pour mixture over onion in pan and simmer for 4 minutes, or until sauce is slightly thickened.
-Carefully place each cut pork steak on top of the onion mixture, keeping the cut slices together and leaving some space in between each steak.
-Whisk remaining eggs in a jug and slowly pour evenly around the pork and a little over the pork.
+- Lightly spray a large non-stick frying pan with oil and heat over medium–low heat.
+Cook onion, stirring occasionally, for 5 minutes or until softened.
+Whisk stock, sugar and teriyaki sauce in a jug, then pour over onion.
+Simmer for 4 minutes, until slightly thickened.
+Carefully place each cut pork steak on top of onion mixture, keeping the slices together and leaving some space in between.
+Whisk remaining eggs in a jug and slowly pour around onion mixture and a little over the pork.
 Season with salt.
-Cover and cook for 2 minutes or until the egg is set.
+Cover and cook for 2 minutes or until egg is set.

-- Meanwhile, boil, steam or microwave bok choy until tender.
-Divide bok choy and rice among 4 bowls.
-Use a spatula to divide the pork and egg mixture in the pan into 4 even portions.
-Carefully lift 1 portion over rice in each bowl.
-Sprinkle with shallots.
-Serve.
+- Boil, steam or microwave bok choy until tender.
+Divide bok choy and rice among 4 serving bowls.
+Divide the pork and egg mixture in the pan into 4 even portions, and add into each bowl.
+Serve sprinkled with shallots.